MoonPoet/xaprb-src/content/blog/you-guys.md

 >
 > Pro tip: "Guys" is gendered.
 Think it's not?
 Swap it out for "gals" for a day and see what happens.

-Go ahead, address folks as "you gals" next time you're speaking/writing to a group.
-Remember: if the setting is formal, "ladies" might be more appropriate.
+Imagine addressing folks as "you gals" next time you're speaking/writing to a group.
+If the setting is formal, imagine using "ladies" instead.
 (This should only be a thought experiment.
 If you actually do this, you're being a jerk.)

-The dictionary is wrong.

 Guys isn't the only word that people fight over in this way.
 Looking at other hotly contested "gender neutral" words that aren't gender-neutral is instructive, because the same reasons they aren't gender-neutral apply to guys, too.